sf-wdi-19-20/WDI21staging/OOP/readme.md

 Now we should have at least six individual and unique Flower objects we can use.
 Lets find the best new properties and integrate them into our class-wide Flower object.

+<h3>Cross-Pollination Challenge </h3
+Now that we are awesome Flower experts, lets try our hand at cross-pollinating two flower objects to create an entirely **NEW** Flower object!
+- Create a method called crossPollinate
+- The method will have another Flower object as a parameter.
+- Return a new Flower.
+Make the Flower's color a mix of both 'parent' colors. (i.e. red, yellow = "red-yellow") We don't care about the color wheel.
+- Make the new petal count an average between the two parents' petal counts.
+- The smellPretty gene is recessive unfortunately.
+This means that a flower will smell pretty IF and only IF both flowers smell pretty.

 <h3>Uber Challenge</h3>
 Create a method within the Flower object that will render a description of your flower